Interested in working together? Please get in touch. Email me via this form and I'll be in touch soon.

 What is the author–editor relationship like?

-It differs.
-But for the most part it's fruitful, inspiring, fun.
+For the most part it's fruitful, inspiring, fun.
 I generally miss my authors when we've finished our job together and they miss me.
 (So they say.)
 I've only ever worked with one or two writers who don't like being edited.
 For most people it's a huge relief to have someone look at their work with fresh eyes and give practical solutions.
 I am not a hands-off editor.
 I often write into scenes, not with the expectation you'll use my words, but as a way to show you where I think it could head.
 The best times are when I put in something that I think is really great, like a joke for Jessica Rudd's character Ruby Stanhope, and the writer does what Jess did—leapfrog me with something far funnier and cleverer in about forty seconds.
 Occasionally I fall in love with your characters.

 Should I get in touch?